Flag packages which have issues in their strong dependencies

 To illustrate the structure of this list, suppose

-depends on package targets
+Package tarchetypes depends on package targets, and packages

-and stantargets
+jagstargets and stantargets depend on tarchetypes.

-has a problem in R CMD check
+In addition, package targets has a problem in R CMD check

-which might cause problems in tarchetypes
+which might cause problems in tarchetypes and packages downstream.

-represents this information in the
+status_dependencies() represents this information in the

 following list: